VadimGarkusha/nanoleaf-client/README.md

 Get device IP.
 NOTE: before running this command make sure the device is plugged in and is connected to the network.
 You can check it with phone app.

 Be careful with IPs!
-Sometimes, if you plug off the device or a router an IP address might change.
+Sometimes, if you plug out the device or a router an IP address might change.

 ### Getting device IP
 ```javascript